hugoalh/hugoalh/guide/code/main.md

 - Markdown
 - Python
-- YAML/YML (YAML Ain't Markup Language)
+- YAML (YAML Ain't Markup Language)

 Codes in Markdown code blocks are also as exceptions, always use space for indentation in order to prevent weird display on the view mode.